 Price risk is the risk of unfavourable changes in the fair values of equity instruments or equity-linked derivatives as the result of changes in the levels of equity indices and the value of individual shares.
 The company is also exposed to price risk in relation to the price of shares listed on the London Stock Exchange and the Alternative Investment Market.
 Listed equity investments are relatively small as a proportion of the total Statement of Financial Position.
-The carrying amount of the listed equity investments held at 31 December 2020 is £44k (2019: £40k).
+The carrying amount of the listed equity investments held at 31 December 2021 is £45k (2020: £44k) and unlisted equity investments is £6,898k (2020: £4,320k) and investment in subsidiaries of £1,558m (2020: £1,713m).